wwoods/seriousjs/README.md

 Usage
 -----

-To run any SeriousJS source file in NodeJS, just use:
+For a shorthand to run any SeriousJS script in NodeJS, just use:

     seriousjs app.sjs